Serg09/c_project_old/README.md

 rake db:setup
 ```

-Start the web server
+Start the web server and the resque workers
 ```
-puma
+foreman start
 ```

 ### Contribution guidelines ###